Bobby (1973 film): Plot

-Raj gets angry at Ram for driving Bobby away; this was further intensified when he learns that Ram intends to have him marry a mentally-challenged wealthy girl named Alka 'Nikki' Sharma (Farida Jalal) to establish business ties with her rich father Mr. Sharma (Pinchoo Kapoor) without even consulting Raj; even Sushma and Nima aren't supportive of the idea as well.
+Raj gets angry at Ram for driving Bobby away; this was further intensified when he learns that Ram intends to have him marry a mentally-challenged wealthy girl named Alka 'Nikki' Sharma (Farida Jalal) to establish business ties with her rich father Mr. Sharma (Pinchoo Kapoor) without even consulting Raj; Sushma and Nima are not supportive of the idea as well.
 On the advice from Nima (who sympathizes with Raj on the issue), Raj cuts off all ties to his father and drives off to Goa to reunite with Bobby, who runs away with him.
-As Sushma blames Ram for driving Raj away, the latter advertises a reward of $25,000 for anyone who can help find Raj.
+As Sushma blames Ram for driving Raj away, the latter advertises a reward of Rs.
+25,000 for anyone who can help find Raj.
 Upon spotting Raj and Bobby while seeing the reward on a local newspaper, a local greedy goon named Prem Chopra (Prem Chopra) decides that he wants the money so he and his goons kidnap Raj and Bobby.
 When the teens try to escape, Prem starts beating up Raj while having his goons to restrain Bobby.
 Eventually, Jack comes to the rescue by attacking Prem, who orders his goons to beat up Jack in retaliation.
 However, this was witnessed by an arriving Ram and the police, who furiously beat up and arrest Prem and his goons while Raj and Bobby escape.
 Deciding that they don't want their fathers to interfere in their relationship anymore, Raj and Bobby attempted to commit suicide by jumping over a waterfall after chewing out Ram for antagonizing Jack and starting the feud in the first place.
 However, a horrified Ram and Jack dive in and rescue both teens from being drowned.

 Having realized the folly of the feud that almost drove both teens to death, a remorseful Ram and Jack agreed to end the feud by giving their blessings to Raj and Bobby's relationship, promising never to interfere with it again.
 With their relationships reconciled, the teens and their fathers happily head back home to their families.

 Cast

-Raj Kapoor launched his second son Rishi Kapoor in this film; he wanted a new heroine to complement the young love story.
-Dimple Kapadia and Neetu Singh were auditioned for the role of Bobby Braganza, but Dimple was finally selected.

 Production

+Raj Kapoor launched his second son Rishi Kapoor in this film and wanted a new heroine as his romantic lead in this young love story.
+Dimple Kapadia and Neetu Singh were auditioned for the role of Bobby Braganza, and Dimple was selected.

 In an interview in 2012, Rishi Kapoor stated, "There was a misconception that the film was made to launch me as an actor.
 The film was made to pay the debts of Mera Naam Joker.
-Dad wanted to make a teenage love story and he did not have money to cast Rajesh Khanna in the film".
+Dad wanted to make a love story but he did not have money to cast a superstar like Rajesh Khanna in the film".